 The Roper St. Francis Heart & Vascular Center provides clinical expertise for diagnosis and treatment of the most common heart arrhythmia, atrial fibrillation.
 Atrial fibrillation, or AFib, is an irregular and often rapid heart rate resulting from uncoordinated or chaotic electrical activity, and is associated with aging.
 Currently some three million Americans have AFib, a number that is anticipated to rise as our population ages.

 Patients with AFib may report symptoms that feel like the heart is racing, fluttering or pounding, or a fish is flopping in the chest.
-Some people with AFib are asymptomatic; however, this does not diminish concern or need for treatment.
+Some people with AFib have no symptoms; however, this does not diminish concern or need for treatment.

 Types of AFib